-DR. ALTHEA MOORHEAD: When meteoroids strike spacecraft directly, they can puncture surfaces or cut wires; when meteoroids impact the Moon, they create debris that can threaten spacecraft and crew.
-Dr. Moorhead, a modeler in the Meteoroid Environment Office in the Natural Environments Branch, simulates meteoroid environments to support spacecraft risk assessments.
-She is also a member of the Space Environments TDT and recently served on an NESC team reviewing a new lunar meteoroid ejecta environment model.
+DR. ALTHEA MOORHEAD: When meteoroids strike spacemeteoroids impact the Moon, they create debris that can threaten spacecraft and crew.
+Dr. Moorhead, a modeler in the Meteoroid Environment Office in the Natural Environ-Space Environments TDT and recently served on an NESC team reviewing a new lunar meteoroid ejecta environment model.
 "It is always valuable to do a detailed review of someone else's work.
 I'd never worked with crater formation and ejecta, so I got to learn how meteor impacts relate to dust from the lunar surface."

 BRIAN WEST: As a recognized Agency subject matter expert in additive manufacturing (AM), Mr. West helped develop the MSFC AM standard and specification to enable SLS to use AM parts for launch vehicle engines.
-With the surge of new AM materials and processes, the NESC and Materials TDT leveraged his experience and the MSFC documents as a foundation to build an Agency-wide standard, NASA-STD-6030.
+With the surge of new AM materials and processes, the NESC and Materials TDT leveraged his experience and the MSFC documents as a foundation to build an Agency-wide standard.
+NASA-STD-6030.
 "It was a daunting task, but necessary to address the application of AM given the current state of the technology.
 Released in April 2021, it was a major accomplishment by all the Centers involved in its development.
 I believe, through the TDT, we can get closer to that 'One NASA' viewpoint across the materials disciplines."